Impact review cycles

 • We made several changes:

-• Cadence: We moved from a rolling cadence, to a bi-annual synchronous review period to reduce the operational burden and improve transparency regarding promotion and merit decisions.
+• Cadence: We moved from a rolling cadence, to an annual synchronous review period to reduce the operational burden and improve transparency regarding promotion and merit decisions.

 • Defined our Talent Assessment framework: Our new Skills and Values-based assessment framework is designed to enable transparent conversations between Managers and Teammates, ensuring a consistent, fair calibration process!